Soccer-Cameroon great Eto'o elected president of national federation | Sports-Games

 Soccer-Cameroon great Eto'o elected president of national federation

-Cameroon soccer great Samuel Eto'o was elected president of the national football federation (FECAFOOT) on Saturday, a month before the country hosts the African Cup of Nations.
+Four-time African Footballer of the Year Samuel Eto'o was elected president of the Cameroon Football Federation (FECAFOOT) on Saturday, deposing the incumbent after a disputed campaign a month before the country hosts the African Cup of Nations.

+The former Cameroon striker, who lifted the Champions League with Barcelona and Inter Milan, won the election with 43 votes from members of FECAFOOT's general assembly.
+Outgoing president Seidou Mbombo Njoya, who is also a Confederation of African Football vice president, got 31 votes.

-Former striker Eto'o, who played for Barcelona, Inter Milan and Chelsea, will take over an organisation long tainted by infighting, mismanagement and allegations of corruption.
-Soccer's global governing body FIFA has intervened several times to end bickering among FECAFOOT officials.
+Eto'o, 40, will take over an organisation long tainted by infighting, mismanagement, and allegations of corruption.
+Soccer's global governing body FIFA has intervened several times to end bickering among FECAFOOT officials

-The 40-year-old Eto'o won the election with 43 votes from members of FECAFOOT's general assembly.
-His rival, the current president Seydou Mbombouo Njoya, received 31 votes.
+Eto'o had initially been disqualified from running because he is also a Spanish citizen, but the ruling that nobody with dual nationality could run for office was challenged and later tossed out.
+He received widespread support from many former teammates in a high-profile campaign during which he pledged to rid the game in Cameroon of corruption.

 Cameroon will host the African Cup of Nations from Jan.
 9 to Feb.
 6. It was stripped of the right to host the tournament in 2019 because of delays in preparation and security concerns.
+Eto'o won the tournament twice with the Indomitable Lions during his playing days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)